From 55-Hour Burnout to 45-Hour Balance: The Workload Audit That Saved $96K

 This was Level 1 decision work from The Delegation Map—pattern-based execution that didn’t require senior judgment.
 But it had stayed with senior people because “that’s who always does it.”

 Week 1 Result: 30 hours of transferable work identified.
-Sarah, Marcus, and Elena needed 34 hours freed to get to 45 hours weekly.
-The audit showed exactly where those hours were hiding.
+Sarah, Marcus, and Elena needed 34 hours freed to get to 45 hours weekly, and the audit showed exactly where those hours were hiding.

 Week 2: Have the Uncomfortable Conversations